Michael Barredo: Paralympic Committee of the Philippines

 Mike Barredo, a blind man himself, organized the Philippine Sports Association for the Differently Abled (PhilSPADA) in 1997, which became the National Paralympic Committee for the Philippines.
 He is part of the organization, which was later renamed as the Paralympic Committee of the Philippines (PPC), as its founding president.

 As president of the disabled sports organization he campaigned for the amendment of National Athletes, Coaches and Trainers Benefits and Incentives Act of 2001 (Republic Act 9064) so that the government be legally obliged to give incentives to athletes competing in disabled sports, especially the Paralympics.
 The 2001 legislation was replaced by the National Athletes and Coaches Benefits and Incentives Act of 2015 (Republic Act.
-10699) which recognized para-athletes as national athletes, although incentives for para-athletes amount to half of incentives for their abled-bodied counterparts.
+10699) which recognized para-athletes as national athletes, although incentives for para-athletes amount to half of incentives for their able-bodied counterparts.
 Barredo failed in his lobbying efforts to have mandatory incentives for eligible para-athletes be equal to their non-disabled counterparts.

 He has also overseen the participation of the Philippines in six editions of the Summer Paralympics.